 New international selling features

-New international selling features for merchants have made it possible to deliver a fantastic shopping experience to customers in any country.
+With Shopify international expansion, new selling features have made it possible to deliver a fantastic shopping experience in any country.
 This UX upgrade will grow your conversions in new markets and ultimately scale your business.

 There are two main new Shopify international selling features.